 Our program began with a handful of interns in 1992, and since then, more than 300 Carolina students have come to Los Angeles to discover their place in the entertainment industry.
 They have attended lectures by many luminaries in the business and learned about all aspects of film and television production–from editing to production design, directing to acting to distribution, and development to music composition to talent management.
 The opportunity to get the BIG picture from successful Hollywood icons and to understand how various elements of the business come together to make the final product is invaluable.

 Since 1994, the Academy of Motion Pictures Arts and Sciences has supported the program with more than $200,000 in grants (which go directly to intern scholarships) and in-kind donations.
 In a city where the internship opportunities may seem most competitive for students from local schools like USC and UCLA, UNC-Chapel Hill has been consistently recognized by the academy for the quality of our internship program.

 Thanks to the program’s longevity, many of our former interns are now hosts to current interns.
 Networking through the program has provided career guidance and oftentimes employment.
 After 27 years, the program continues to thrive, sending around 20 students each year to fulfill lifelong goals.
-In 2019, Paul Edwards, the internship’s founding director, passed leadership to new program director David Merritt who stayed with the program until Fall of 2021.
+In 2019, Paul Edwards, the internship’s founding director, passed leadership to program director David Merritt who stayed with the program until Fall of 2021.
 Currently, Director Dayci Brookshire has taken on the role.